Quantum state reduction of general initial states through spontaneous unitarity violation: Quantum state reduction from spontaneous unitarity violations

+Notice that Eqs.~\eqref{2 state eq1} and~\eqref{2 state eq2} yield precisely the same predictions for all physically observable expectation values $\langle \hat{O}\rangle = \bra{\psi}\hat{O}\ket{\psi}/\braket{\psi}{\psi}$.
+For situations in which $\xi$ is time-dependent on the scale of the quantum state evolution, technical details regarding the so called quadratic-variation of the quantum state dynamics must be taken into account in order to obtain norm-preserving dynamics.
+A treatment of this general case may be found in Ref.~\cite{mukherjee2023colored}, but is not required in the present discussion.

+Notice that the dynamics given by Eq.~\ref{2 state eq2} is distinct from the so-called continuous spontaneous localization (CSL) models and other related models driven by white noise~\cite{Diosi_87_PLA,Ghirardi_90_PRA,percival95,Pearle_76,Gisin84,Bassi_03_PhyRep}.
+Furthermore, it is also distinct from the spontaneous collapse models proposed in Refs.~\cite{Snoke2021,Snoke2023,Snoke2023Expt}, which have only stochastic terms while the dynamics in Eqs.~\eqref{2 state eq1} and~\eqref{2 state eq2} crucially depends on both a stochastic term and a purely deterministic non-linear term.

-The time evolution implied by Eqs.~\eqref{Eq:key} and~\eqref{2 state eq1} does not conserve the norm of $\ket{\psi}$.
-This is not a problem as all physically observable expectation values can be defined in a norm-independent way as $\bar{O} = \bra{\psi}\hat{O}\ket{\psi}/\braket{\psi}{\psi}$~\cite{Mertens_PRA_21}.
-Alternatively, and equivalently, the time evolution can be augmented with a normalisation of the wave function either at each time step $dt$ or at the end of a period of evolution, as in other models for DQSR~\cite{Bassi_03_PhyRep}.
-The issue of having to define the unobservable norm and total phase can be circumvented by focusing on only the physical content of the state $\ket{\psi}$, represented by the Euler angles $\theta$ and $\varphi$ defining its representation on the Bloch sphere (see Fig~\ref{fig1}).
-In fact, the relative phase $\varphi$ does not influence the evolution of $\theta$ for the time evolution generated by Eq.~\eqref{2 state eq1}.
-We thus restrict attention to only the dynamics of the relative weights, given by:
+To generalize Eq.~\eqref{2 state eq2}, the issues of having to define the unobservable norm and total phase of $\ket{\psi(t)}$ can be circumvented by focusing on only the physical content of the state $\ket{\psi}$, represented by the Euler angles $\theta$ and $\varphi$ defining its representation on the Bloch sphere (see Fig~\ref{fig1}).
+In fact, the relative phase $\varphi$ does not influence the evolution of $\theta$ for the time evolution generated by Eq.~\eqref{2 state eq1} and Eq.~\eqref{2 state eq2}.
+We thus restrict attention to only the dynamics of the relative weights, given by~\cite{Mertens_PRA_21}:

 Notice that the change in $\theta$ from time $t$ to $t+dt$ is completely specified by the values of $\theta$ and $\xi$ at time $t$ itself.
 The time evolution is thus a Markovian process without memory~\cite{Bassi_03_PhyRep}.
 Moreover, because the value of the stochastic variable $\xi$ is newly sampled for every realisation of the measurement process, the time evolution cannot be used for quantum state cloning, despite being non-linear~\cite{Wootters_Nat_82,DIEKS1982}.